TomasRak/RaKrypt/README.md

 ## File help
 There are multiple folders
-- RaKrypt_DMP - the main folder which has all the code, debug and logging files.
+- RaKrypt_DMP - the main folder with the Visual studio solution file + all the code, debug and logging files.
 - Testovací soubory - the testing .txt files i used to test the program with
 - publish - the .exe instalation files used to instal the app on the OS.